- the size of the unit and what the unit includes

 Unit Size and Boundaries

-The condominium plan must include a drawing showing all of the condominium’s individual units with numbers or other symbols identifying each unit.
+The condominium plan must include a drawing showing all of the condominium’s individual units.
+This must also include numbers or other symbols identifying each unit.
 The plan must also show:

 - the boundaries of each unit;